DarkHorseComics/interview_test/README.md

 ===========

 Add the following views:
-- A view to browse books in a series
+- A view to browse books in a series, artist, or writer
-- A view to browse books by artist
-- A view to browse books by writer
 - A view to allow an authenticated user to curate their own collection (i.e. indicate which books they own)

 Extra Credit